 Instructions

-- Rinse the baby potatoes well.
+- Rinse the baby potatoes very well in water.
 Brush or scrub the mud etc from them.
-Take 3.5 cups water in a pan.
-Add the potatoes.

 - With a fork, tooth pick or skewer, poke holes in the potatoes all over.
 Halve them or you can keep them whole if they are small.
 This is done so that when cooking on dum, the potatoes absorb the flavors of the masala in which they are getting cooked.

-- Whisk the fresh full fat curd or yogurt till smooth.
+- Whisk the fresh full-fat curd or yogurt till smooth.
 Keep aside.

 - With a slotted spoon, turn them over while frying, when one side is light golden.
+Fry the second side until golden.

 - If you want you can again poke holes in the fried potatoes.
 This is an optional step.

-making kashmiri dum aloo
+Making kashmiri dum aloo

-- Now add the beaten curd.
-When you are adding the curd, with a spoon or wired whisk, stir continuously, so that the curd does not split.
-Add the curd on a low flame.
+- Next, reduce heat to a low and add the beaten curd.
+When you are adding the curd, stir it continuously with a spoon or wired whisk in the pan, so that the curd does not split.Add the curd on a low heat or turn off the heat.

-- Now add the potatoes.
-Again stir.
+- Now add the fried baby potatoes.
+Again stir to combine.

-- Season with salt and stir again.
+- Season with salt and mix again.

 - The gravy should become thick.